jinlong22/Analysis-relational-patterns-and-SPA/readme.md

 **Note**:
 - Default `.sh` files have been set the best hyperparameters, you can open the `.sh` file for parameter</a> modification.
-- Before combining KGE socre with SPA score, please make sure the path of trained model is correct on `checkpoint_dir`.
+- Before **Step5** and **Step6**, please make sure the path of trained model is correct on `checkpoint_dir`.
-- To obtain the SPA results under different relational patterns, you need to first replace the data in the test dataset with the data under the patterns dataset.
+- To obtain the SPA results over different relational patterns in **Step6**, you need to first replace the data in the test dataset with the data over specific patterns dataset.
 ```bash
 # FB15k-237 with symmetric
 cat dataset/FB15K237/relation_classify/minhc_0.5_minpca_0.8_maxad_4/symmetric/num_constrain_0.txt > dataset/FB15K237/test.txt